-A Protected Structure is a building or feature (such as a bridge, memorial, gate etc) of special architectural, artistic, archaeological, cultural, social, scientific or technical interest that is afforded legal protection.
+A Protected Structure is a structure or part of a structure that a planning authority considers to be of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest and is therefore afforded legal protection.
 This is to ensure that its special value can be appreciated by future generations.
-Such structures can range from the humblest thatched cottage to the largest ‘country house’.
+Such structures can range from small vernacular cottages to large country estates.

 A Protected Structure includes the following elements: